cometbft/cometbft/docs/architecture/adr-101-data-companion-pull-api.md

 // BlockService provides information about blocks. service BlockService {
-    // GetLatestBlockID returns a stream of the latest block IDs as they are
+    // GetLatestHeight returns a stream of the latest block heights committed by
-    // committed by the network.
+    // the network.
+This is a long-lived stream that is only terminated by the
+    // server if an error occurs.
+The companion is expected to handle such
+    // disconnections and automatically reconnect.
-    rpc GetLatestBlockID(GetLatestBlockIDRequest) returns (stream GetLatestBlockIDResponse) {}
+    rpc GetLatestHeight(GetLatestHeightRequest) returns (stream GetLatestHeightResponse) {}

     // GetBlock attempts to retrieve the block at a particular height. rpc GetBlock(GetBlockRequest) returns (GetBlockResponse) {}